telatin/seqfu2/docs/tools/cat.md

 ## Output

-It is possible to mix FASTA and FASTQ files, and by default the program will produce a mixed output.
+It is possible to pass both FASTA and FASTQ inputs, but `seqfu cat` keeps a single output format instead of producing a mixed stream.
-Using `--fasta` or `--fastq` will force a specific output formats.
-For FASTA sequences a default quality values will be used.
+By default the first printed record selects the output format.
+Use `--fasta` to normalize mixed inputs to FASTA, or `--fastq` when FASTA records should be emitted with the default quality value.
 Using `--list` the simple list of records matching the criteria will be printed.
+When multiple input files are provided, `--max-bp` is applied separately to each input file.

 ## Anvi'o shortcut